The making of Creative Studio

 What are the biggest challenges coming up for Creative Studio?

-Julia: I think the biggest challenge is building up our authority within the organization and ensuring all assets go through Creative Studio.
+Julia: One of the biggest challenge is building up our authority within the organization and ensuring all brand assets go through Creative Studio.
 Teams and departments should involve us in their processes earlier.
-This will help us identify how and when we need to scale the team.
-We also want to find better ways to hold stakeholders accountable for feedback on assets, so we understand the power of what we create—whether it’s recruiting banners or sales flyers.
+This help us identify potential bottlenecks, and when or what to prioritize.
+We also want to find better ways to hold stakeholders accountable for feedback on production—with data, so we understand the power of what we create—whether it’s recruiting banners or sales flyers.

 Speaking of the rebrand, this summer we not only launched our new brand but also our new product line, GetYourGuide Originals.
 How is Creative Studio involved with GYG Originals?